 In order to model complex systems such as electromagnetic oscillations or the spread of infectious diseases, scientists must apply advanced calculus techniques.
-This unit couples with the other Calculus and Linear Algebra units and teaches students important methods that can be applied across the natural and social sciences, but also provides a theoretical foundation that allows further study in mathematics.
+This subject couples with the other Calculus and Linear Algebra subjects and teaches students important methods that can be applied across the natural and social sciences, but also provides a theoretical foundation that allows further study in mathematics.

 Topics covered include linear mappings (determinant and eigenvectors); further techniques of integration and improper integrals; infinite series and Taylor series; parametric equations and implicit equations; and basic differential equations.

 Assessment 1 to Assessment 9: Notes - Mathematical calculations and problem solving.
 Relates to Learning Outcomes 1, 2, 3, 4, 5.
 Final Examination: 2 hrs 15 mins.
 Notes - It is mandatory to pass this examination in order to pass this unit.
 To obtain a distinction in this unit, a student must obtain a distinction in the examination.
 Relates to Learning Outcomes 1, 2, 3, 4, 5 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Assessment 1 (4%)